adkinn/eric-urbanRepo0814155504/eric-urbanDocset0814155504/bulk-api/getbulkuploadstatus-service-operation.md

 [!INCLUDE[bulk_service_namespace](../bulk-api/includes/bulk-service-namespace.md)]

 ## <a name="request"></a>GetBulkUploadStatusRequest Message
-The *GetBulkUploadStatusRequest* object defines the elements of the request?s body.
+The *GetBulkUploadStatusRequest* object defines the elements of the request's body.
 The elements must be in the same order as shown in the SOAP [Request SOAP](#request_soap).

 ### Request Body